A manifesto, a shop, a ship

 8B+humans, today

-Synthetic fertilizer delivers the molecules plants need.
+Synthetic fertiliser delivers the molecules plants need.
 What it cannot deliver is organic matter: the living architecture of soil, the structure that holds water, the substrate that makes chemistry into biology.
 Every year, soils worldwide grow a little more mineral and a little less alive.

 Meanwhile, every day, without ceremony, you produce roughly 150 grams and 1.5 litres of something that contains exactly those nutrients — and send it, diluted in six litres of clean drinking water, irretrievably into the sea.